piyushahuja/piyushahuja.github.io/_drafts/2014-05-20-principles.md

 https://github.com/tjluoma/John-Cleese-on-Creativity/blob/master/Transcript.markdown#Bates

-When undertaking a new task, whether it is writing something to making a video or something, first do and then compare.
+When undertaking a new task, whether it is writing something to making a video or something, first do and only then compare.
 Looking at other's work undermines your own creativity and aesthetic sensibility.
 Sure, do borrow good elements and styles from others, but the first draft has to be uniquely yours.
 Don't underestimate what your own mind can produce.
 If you do, then it won't, in a self-fullfilling prophetic way.
 Do not compromise on innovation.

 Stay in the present.